justinclarkxyz/academic-kickstart-old-/content/slides/BPD_research.md

 ## What Will Happen?

 Being a research participant within this study will require you to undertake a 1:1 interview with myself, the researcher.

+---

 As the interviews are later transcribed and analysed by myself, there may be further contact from me to clarify or explore further any emerging themes.
 This could include additional recorded interviews or communication and discussion by email.

 ---

 ## Where?

 Interviews will take place either at my private practice in Nottingham city centre, or another suitable location mutually agreed between us.
-Alternatively, interviews can be held online using video conferencing software (Zoom - see www.zoom.us for further information about this software).
+Alternatively, (and currently more likely due to coronavirus) interviews can be held online using video conferencing software (Zoom - see www.zoom.us for further information about this software).

+---

+## When?

 A convenient time and date will be agreed between us, and the interview will be electronically recorded on a digital voice recording device or using the video conferencing software if we are meeting online.
 The interview will be approximately 1 hour in duration.

 ---